sahilfaizal01/Biomedical-Projects/Gastrointestinal-Disease-Detection/README.md

 * Matthews correlation coefficient (MCC):- MCC takes into account true and false positives and negatives, and is a balanced measure even if the classes are of very different sizes.
 * F1 score (F1):- A measure of a test’s accuracy by calculating the harmonic mean of the precision and recall.
 In addition to the above metrics, system performance metrics processing speed and resource consumption are of interest.
 In our work, we have used the achieved frame rate (FPS) as a metric as real-time feedback is important.

-## Evaluation:
-The dataset was used to generate all results presented in the article KVASIR: A Multi-Class Image Dataset for Computer Aided Gastrointestinal Disease Detection, from the Proceedings of the 8th ACM on Multimedia Systems Conference, 2017.

-## Terms of use
-The use of the Kvasir dataset is restricted for research and educational purposes only.
-The use of the Kvasir dataset for other purposes including commercial purposes is forbidden without prior written permission.
-In all documents and papers that use or refer to the Kvasir dataset or report experimental results based on the Kvasir dataset, a reference to the dataset paper has to be included.

-## Contact
-Email Michael/paalh (at) simula (dot) no if you have any questions about the dataset and our research activities.
-We always welcome collaboration and joint research!

-## License
-Permission to use, copy, modify, and distribute this data and its documentation is hereby granted, provided that both the copyright notice and this permission notice appear in all copies of the data, derivative works or modified versions, and any portions thereof, and that both notices appear in supporting documentation.
-This THE AUTHORS AND SIMULA RESEARCH LABORATORY DISCLAIM ANY LIABILITY OF ANY KIND FOR ANY DAMAGES WHATSOEVER RESULTING FROM THE USE OF THIS DATA.

 # Links
 Dataset: https://www.kaggle.com/datasets/abdallahwagih/kvasir-dataset-for-classification-and-segmentation/data